-I think it is because the business is mostly practicing to be a business.
-When a “practice” has made it everyone calls it “a firm”.
+I think it is because more often than not the business is mostly practicing to be a business.
+When a “practice” has actually made it then everyone calls it “a firm”.

 THE common denominator in a Practice appears to be that the Principle, or Principals collectively, are mostly running to stand still.

 They are busy…they are working hard….but they are usually running on the spot and rarely really building a business which will live beyond themselves.